 7 Effective Ways to Navigate Major Life Milestones—Financially and Otherwise

 When you think about the future, are you anxious or optimistic?
 What’s your decision-making style?
-Are you someone who goes with her gut, or are you a planner?
-Money management is very subjective and personal, so if you don’t have a good understanding of how you approach life’s big changes, you could miss the boat financially.
+Are you someone who goes with their gut, or are you a planner?
+Money management is subjective and personal, so if you don’t have a good understanding of how you approach life’s big changes, you could miss the boat financially.

 Think back on changes you made in the past and dig deep into how you handled them.
 Often, a partner or supportive friend can help you gain insight into how you engage in change and where you might get stuck as you move through the process.

-2. Shine a bright light on your values
+2. Shine a Bright Light on Your Values

 How you manage your transition could mean the difference between success and failure, so you need a strategy that considers different angles and paths.
 For example, how will starting a business play out financially in the short term and as you move through life?
 Will you have to keep your day job for a while?
 How long?
-If you’d like to start a family, look now into the details of your employer’s maternity leave benefits, and consider taking better advantage of your employer-matching 401(k) plan.
+If you’d like to start a family, look now into the details of your employer’s maternity leave benefits and consider taking better advantage of your employer-matching 401(k) plan.
 Visualize the future you want, and then create a chart that includes various approaches to designing it.

-5. Consider the changes you’ll have to make
+5. Consider the Changes You’ll Have to Make

-6. Take the leap
+6. Taking the Leap

-7. Fine-tune when needed
+7. Fine-tune When Needed